Derry Girls Halloween Mural

 Photo courtesy of The Nightmare Realm Facebook.

-The attraction is housed in a 130-year-old Victorian red brick building on Mary Street in the inner city.
+The attraction is housed in a 130-year-old Victorian red brick building on Mary's Lane in the inner city.

 If you fancy a good spine-tingling experience, you won’t be disappointed.

-Expect dazzling special effects, immersive scenery, live actors, and five new mazes, including The Haunted Orphanage, The Sewers, Cannibals Playground, Attack of the Clowns, and Death Row.
+Expect dazzling special effects, immersive scenery, live actors, and five haunt mazes, including The Haunted Orphanage, The Sewers, Cannibals Playground, Attack of the Clowns, and Death Row, and a lot more scary stuff.

 a scary witch and a child Halloween in Ireland